-Breitling is not a name that you often hear tossed around in watch talks.
+Breitling is an underrated watch brand that doesn’t get discussed by people who are interested in watches.
 And that’s fine because the brand is seemingly okay with its place in the industry.
 Breitling is a luxury Swiss brand, known for its aviation watches and as the originator of the circular slide rule.
 The watches from this brand can compete toe-to-toe with timepieces from Rolex and Omega any day.

 While most of the brands featured here are Swiss brands that fetch thousands of dollars in prices, don’t fret because they’re actually some of the most affordable as well.
 If you’re new to collecting watches, these are the brands you can opt to start in.

 Watch this space for updates in the Opinion category on Running Wolf’s Rant.